rogerzhuo1994/DQC/README.md

 1. Name: Alias of the data source  in this hob.
 Will be referred by the evaluation rules in this job.
 2. Query: Query to get this data source.
 String value should to be encapsulated by '' not "".

+## Create Evaluation Rules in DQC Job
+By configuring evaluation rules, certain metrics on a certain column of a previsouly confugired data source will be derived, and then compared with configured values.
+If the derived metric values do not match the configured values, this evaluation rule will fail.
+1. Data Source: name of a configured data source in this job.
+2. Column: column to be evaluated, must be in the data source.
+3. Metric: type of metric to be evaluated.
+Now we have 8 supported metrics:
+3.1 Row Count
+3.2 Null Value Count: row count that has a null value on the column 3.3 Null Value Ratio
+3.4 Empty Value Count: row count that has a '' value on the column, only for string column 3.5 Empty Value Ratio
+3.6 Distinct Value: distinct values of the column, must be evaluated with list values 3.7 Distinct Value Count: number of distinct values of the column
+4. Values